BenjaminSeguin/BenjaminSeguin/README.md

 🎓 Current Focus

-My work is now centered on core AI research: self-supervised learning, joint-embedding architectures (JEPA), energy-based models, and large-scale representation learning.
-I am preparing for a CIFRE PhD focused on advancing these AI methods and exploring transformative applications in healthcare and neuroscience, notably in biomedicine and neural data.
+My work is now centered on core AI research: self-supervised learning, joint-embedding architectures (JEPA), energy-based models, large-scale representation learning, causal inference, and multimodal data.
+I am preparing for a PhD focused on advancing these AI methods and exploring transformative applications in healthcare and neuroscience.

 🔬 Open-Source Contributions